mroman42/granasatClient/README.md

 in `client.h`.
 Three sockets will be used to read data and send commands to the server.
 The server side execution can be started after or before the client execution, and the client will try to recover the connection if it were cut.
-Anyway, the client can be used without connection, and the changed parameters are be sent to the server when the connection
+Anyway, the client can be used without connection, and the changed parameters are sent to the server when the connection is restored.

 ## Do you want to know more about us?
 See more information at [GranaSAT website](http://granasat.ugr.es).